Brazil–Timor-Leste relations: Political ties

-East Timorese Prime Minister Xanana Gusmão and Brazilian President Dilma Rousseff in Brasília; 2011.

 Formal relations between Brazil and Timor-Leste began in 1999 before Timor-Leste became independent when the Brazilian government created a variety of programs to contribute to reconstruction.
 For example, the Brazilian Agency for Cooperation has facilitated economic capacity building programs, including training infrastructure departments, improving the capabilities of Timorese defense attorneys, prosecutors and judges in order to strengthen the judicial branch's capabilities and effectiveness (see Economic ties).

 Brazil has also interacted with Timor-Leste via organizations they are both members of, such as the UN.
 In fact, since 1999, Brazil has participated in five peace keeping missions in Timor-Leste.
 Brazil's involvement in these missions is consistent with its contribution to interventions in Portuguese-speaking states, such as Mozambique and Angola.
 Increasing the country's stake in Timore-Leste's independence allowed Brazil “to actively demonstrate its independent foreign policy, its commitment to self-determination, and its expansion of economic ties with the Global South”.

 Timor-Leste has received Brazilian presidents twice, once before official statehood and once after.
 Former President Fernando Henrique Cardoso visited the country in early 2001 to demonstrate Brazil's commitment "to the efforts towards building a democratic and stable Timor-Leste".
 During this visit, Cardoso laid the ground work for several cooperation and assistance initiatives.

 In 2008, several significant events happened.
 In January, Former Timorese President José Ramos-Horta visited Brazil for the first time, and the spirit of the event reaffirmed the importance of collaboration between the two states.
 A few bilateral agreements were made, including the extension of an exchange program for Brazilian teachers to Timor-Leste and a commitment to train football coaches in Timor-Leste.
 It was also during this visit that Ramos-Horta announced the creation of an embassy in Brasília.